hitek/salesforced-enhanced/README.md

 - ### Version 0.1.3
 - Added new response badges to indicate EXTERNAL when the response is not from internal support or a customer.

+- ### Version 0.1.4
+- Fixed up image and text overflow issues.
+Fixed images and text to not go over the size of the main message area.

 ---

 <div align="center">